ahmohbati/SecOn/HWE.md

 ```
 sudo soup
 ```
+If soup prompts to reboot, please do so.

 ### Check HWE Status
 Now that all updates have been installed, run the `hwe-support-status` tool to see if your HWE stack is supported: